Aeroluna/LunaCoopMod/README.md

 ## Swann

 - Added Thor's High Impact Payload mode from Versus for single-target long-range damage.
-- Added a sound effect when shooting High Impact Payload weapon.
+- Added a launch sound effect when shooting High Impact Payload weapon.
+- Added a launch sound effect when channeling 330m Barrage Cannon.
 - Buffed Multi-Lock Weapons System upgrade to additionally affect the Thor.
 - Reduced 330m Barrage Cannon cast and finish time from 2 to 0.75.